GeekRishabh/ReactHooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## This project is demo for using Hooks with functional programming in React .
-I have used react defined hook `useState` to test waht hook is and how we can use it .
+I have used react defined hook `useState` to test what hook is and how we can use it .

 ### To do